EagleKaiser/LearnPHP/_build/html/_sources/ClassesAndObjects.rst.txt

 .. note::

     * we can't access protected properties or functions, trying to will through a fatal error
-    * We can access protected properties through public methods
+    * We can access protected properties and methods through public methods